 By Mark Kenyon

-I’m fighting mad.
 Every time I turn on the news, pull up a website, look at Facebook, or just open my eyes – it’s all I see.
 The endless demonization of guns and gun owners.
-The gun control debate rages on, with more emotion, ignorance and liberal bias than I’ve ever seen before.
+The gun control debate rages on, with more emotion, ignorance and bias than I’ve ever seen before.

 But when I hear this kind of rhetoric, I just have to shake my head.
-Who the heck do these people think they are, telling me what I do or do not need?
+Why should these people be telling me what I do or do not need?
 Have these people ever seen or shot one of these firearms they refer to as “assault rifles”?
-Does this person know one thing about hunting?
+Does this person know anything about hunting?
 Does he/she actually own a gun?
 Do they know how we law abiding, tax paying gun owners use our weapons other than what they see on the news or in movies?
 The answer 99% of the time is no, no, no and NO.

-So with that said, I’m going to help out my “friends” on the anti-gun left, and offer an olive branch of insight.
+So with that said, I’m going to help out my “friends” on the other side of this issue, and offer an olive branch of insight.
 I’ll solve everyone’s problems tonight by answering their toughest question.
 They ask us, why do you need an “assault weapon”?
-Well let me count the ways …
+Here are 5 reasonable reasons.

 1. Predator Hunting: AR style weapons have become one of the most popular and effective weapons for predator hunting, without question.
 There are going to be a lot of unhappy predator hunters out there if “modern sporting rifles”, as most sportsman call them, are banned.
 An article in Petersen’s Riflehunter describes it perfectly, “For a predator hunter, an AR combines inherent precision accuracy with reliable instant multi-shot follow-up capability in a way virtually no other firearm type can.
 Plus, the AR’s most common and available chambering is .223 Remington, which is the most popular predator hunting cartridge on earth.
 Not to mention that most predator-configured ARs weigh less than nearly any other type of dedicated predator rifle on the market.”

-2. Deer Hunting: AR’s and similar style weapons aren’t just for predator hunting, they have also become one of the most popular rifles in recent years for deer hunters!
-If I hear one more person tell me that AR’s aren’t for hunting, I’m going to slap em.
-It’s just not true.
+2. Deer Hunting: AR’s and similar style weapons aren’t just for predator hunting, they have also become one of the most popular rifles in recent years for deer hunters.
 AR style weapons are a great option for hunting and deer hunters have quickly been figuring this out.
 ARs or MSRs (modern sporting rifles) are lightweight, easily customizable and easy to shoot.
 With typically low recoil, it’s a great weapon for younger shooters to get started with too.
 On top of that, with the right ammunition, many hunters have found MSRs to be just as accurate or even more so than bolt action rifles, but with increased ability to make a follow up shot.

 3. Self Defense: An AR or MSR is a perfectly acceptable self defense option.
 While handguns or shotguns might be the more convenient option, an AR can be outfitted with accessories such as a flash light to make a very handy defense mechanism.
 A lady in Georgia recently had her home broken into, and she fled to the attic with her children.
 The intruder eventually made his way up to the attic and broke into the room, where only the mother’s 6 or 7 gun shots stopped his approach.
 Having a semi-automatic weapon with a reasonably high magazine capacity saved that woman’s life.
 The high capacity of an AR, along with it’s light weight, accuracy and accessory options make this an awful nice weapon to have in the case of an emergency.
 Banning assault weapons isn’t going to save lives, it will only disarm or disadvantage the law abiding citizens and help the criminals who will have weapons no matter what.

 4. Target Shooting: For anyone that has shot an AR or similar rifle, this goes without saying.
 But when used by law abiding citizens and used safely, these are plain fun guns to shoot.
-Target shooting is a perfectly safe and acceptable past time, despite what some folks might try to depict it as.
+Target shooting is a perfectly safe and acceptable past-time, despite what some folks might try to depict it as.
 The pure engineering marvel that is an AR is a sight to behold, and putting this weapon to the test on the range is a showcase of mechanical magic.
 If you haven’t shot one yet, I’d highly recommend taking one out for a spin.
 It’ll put a smile on your face.

 Democratic congresswoman Rosa DeLauro had the following to say recently , “Assault weapons are not about hunting or even self-defense, and they should be off the streets…There is no reason on earth, other than to kill as many people as possible in a very short period of time that anyone needs a gun designed for military purposes.”

 Well Congresswoman, I must respectfully disagree.
 You are grossly misinformed and out of touch.
 But folks, this is what we’re up against.
 Many people don’t have the same experiences or perspectives as we do, and because of that you and I may never be able to enjoy the benefits of own a modern sporting rifle, or who knows what other firearms might be arbitrarily legislated out of our reach.

 Today the president of our beloved nation will announce to the world his proclamation of what he believes needs to be done to solve the “gun problem”.
 Most expect him to announce a ban on “assault style weapons” and high capacity magazines, while also enacting some type of universal background check and registration program.